 A corporation can either be designated a C-Corporation or an S-Corporation.
 The main difference between the two is the C-Corporation is double taxed.
 In essence, the corporation is taxed and the shareholders are taxed on dividends they earn, as well as earnings received when and if they sell their stock.
 An S-corporation passes through to the owner/shareholder’s personal tax just like it would in an LLC and is not double taxed.
 To break this down further, here is an example of how to differentiate between an LLC versus an S- Corporation as it relates to being taxed.

 Your first year of business takes off really well and your business nets a total of $100,000 that year.
 Of this amount, you pay yourself a salary of $70,000 per year.
-If this is an LLC, you will be taxed at $100,000 and if you are an S-Corporation or elect that your LLC be taxed like an S-Corporation, you will be taxed for your $70,000 per year salary but not on the remaining $30,000 in dividend/profit you made that year, saving you several thousand dollars.
+If this is a pure LLC, your FICA (Social Security and Medicare taxes), your FICA taxes would apply to 100% of your net earnings of $100,000 and if you are an S-Corporation, or elect that your LLC be taxed as an S-Corporation, your FICA taxes will only apply to the salary amount you paid yourself of $70,000 but not for the remaining $30,000 in net dividend/profit you made that year, saving you several thousand dollars.
 But note that you must pay yourself a reasonable salary to avoid audit if you want to be taxed as an S-Corporation, don’t attempt to game the system.

 HOW DO I QUALIFY AS AN S-CORP